All Episodes

 And that's reflected in the price of gold and silver that's skyrocketing right now.

-Record high, gold today, silver, 11-year high, and continuing to skyrocket.
+Silver, 11-year high, and continuing to skyrocket.

-And also, Michael, uh, don't forget that silver is an industrial metal that's used in very high demand in data centers and in cruise missiles, in telecom and electronics and anything, uh, you know, the conductive wire that goes into data centers.
+And also, Michael, don't forget that silver is an industrial metal that's used in very high demand in data centers and in cruise missiles, in telecom and electronics and anything, you know, the conductive wire that goes into data centers.

 So when Trump announces a trillion dollars of investment into data centers in places like Texas and Arizona, you know what that means for the demand of silver?

-The dollar's gonna keep collapsing, and uh the the number of impoverished Americans who can't afford health insurance, home insurance, car insurance, or basic freaking groceries, that number is going to increase dramatically.
+And the number of impoverished Americans who can't afford health insurance, home insurance, car insurance, or basic freaking groceries, that number is going to increase dramatically.

 Is there a historical precedent for that?